 Many of the airlines folding these days blame fuel prices as one of the culprits.
 And it’s true, they tend to fluctuate just like the oil prices do.
 Currently, jet fuel prices are at the midway point between the heights of January 2014 and the lows of January 2016.

 Much like with seasons, the day of the week and time of day matters.
 The cheapest flights are on Saturdays and Tuesdays since they don’t slot neatly into the workweek.
 Meanwhile, if we’re talking about the time of the day, inconvenient times to fly have the lowest prices.
 Taking off at dawn, during meal times or overnight flights will be cheaper for the sheer hassle they cause.

 Ancillary revenue comes from you paying for everything else you get on the flight that isn’t your seat.
 That means any food and drink you might want to buy or charges for luggage.
 Cutting away things that go under the ticket price and hiding them in ancillary revenue makes the tickets cheaper – but then you end up paying extra for the things you didn’t have to pay for before!

 You probably have an inkling of what you can do to drive the ticket prices down.
 The most obvious case is buying them for unpopular flight times.
 January after the 7th, February (aside from Valentine’s Day), September, first two weeks of November and the first two weeks of

-December are considered to be off-peak seasons.
+December is considered to be the off-peak season.
 Therefore, the seats are cheaper!
 You should do the same thing when considering the day of the flight and the time of the flight.

 Similarly, you should buy your tickets late in the evening and in the early morning.
 That’s when the airlines announce their deals, and that’s when other airlines react to said deals.
 Also, you get to the cheap tickets before the folk that didn’t read this article do.